IEEE-NITK/DeepNLP/Training-Sessions/Session II - Word Embeddings/README.md

 ###Problems:

-Scalability with increase in Vocabulary
+1. Scalability with increase in Vocabulary
-Synonyms
+2. Synonyms
-Human intervention - new slang words that come up.
+3. Human intervention - new slang words that come up.

-So, Word vectors.
+### So, Word vectors.

-Co-Occurrence matrix.
+## Co-Occurrence matrix

 SVD
 Words as dense vectors.

-Problems with SVD.
+### Problems with SVD.
+1. Again scalability.
-Again scalability.
-Computationally Expensive.
+2. Computationally Expensive.
-Adding new words?
+3. Adding new words?

-Getting started with learning word vectors
+## Getting started with learning word vectors

 We need a way to map words to vectors so that they learn from and represent the corpus.